TSFitPy-developers/TSFitPy/README.md

     - `<install_dir>` is probably `/opt/intel/oneapi/`?
   - You can also add it to your `.bashrc`/`.profile` file, so that it is sourced automatically (because otherwise you will have to source it every time you open a new terminal)
 - **ifx should be similar, but Mac is not supported any more**
+- `ifort` to be gone from 2025?
+Please use `ifx` instead

+## gfortran on Mac M-chips

+- Spherical models may result in NaNs when running with gfortran on Mac M-chips.
+[See the solution here](https://github.com/bertrandplez/Turbospectrum_NLTE/issues/17#issuecomment-2506515304)

 ## Multiprocessing usage